Yankee Candle: Flagship store

 Yankee Candle's flagship store, which opened in 1982, is located in South Deerfield, Massachusetts.
 It features all available Yankee Candles as well as kitchen and home accessories, New England crafts, gifts and collectibles, a toy shop, picnic grounds and a "Bavarian Christmas Village" filled with decorated Christmas trees and a toy train that runs through to Santa's Workshop, where animated elves and an 'assembly line' for wooden vehicles surround Santa Claus's desk.
 Visitors can dip their own candles in a specially equipped area, make wax molds of their hands, or create their own unique candle.
 There is also a candle making museum and a Hillside Pizza cafe on site.

 A second flagship store was opened in Williamsburg, Virginia, in 2005.
-At 45000 sqft, it was a popular tourist destination.
 The Williamsburg store closed for good in April 2021.